 If you seem to have enlarged hemorrhoids, the doctor will probably recommend a proctoscopy.
 During a proctoscopy, a short tube with light and a lens will be used to examine the membranes lining your rectum.
 This will let your doctor see the enlarged hemorrhoids and determine their size.
 Again, this procedure is usually painless.

 The diagnosis of an internal hemorrhoid is easy if the hemorrhoid protrudes from the anus.
-Although a rectal examination with a gloved finger may uncover an internal hemorrhoid high in the anal canal, the rectal examination is more helpful in excluding rare cancers that begin in the anal canal and adjacent rectum.
+Although a rectal examination with a gloved finger may uncover deep hemorrhoids, the rectal examination is more helpful in excluding rare cancers that begin in the anal canal and adjacent rectum.

 A more thorough examination for internal hemorrhoids is done visually using an anoscope, which is similar to a proctoscope, but smaller.
-Whether or not hemorrhoids are found, if there has been bleeding, the colon above the rectum needs to be examined to exclude other important causes of bleeding other than hemorrhoids such as
+If there has been bleeding, the colon above the rectal area needs to be examined to exclude other important causes of bleeding other than hemorrhoids such as

 - colon cancer,